cgabriel5/snippets/concepts/events/README.md

     // {String: REQUIRED} The event & optional namespace.
     "event": "event.namespace1",

     // {Number: OPTIONAL} The number of times the handler should fire.
+The
+    // event is removed after fire count has zeroed.
     "fire": 10,

     // {String: OPTIONAL} Meant for event delegation, they are the filters to